Deepan-Karmakar/p5.js-tutorial/Development.md

 2. Add test files corresponding to files in `src` (more info about Chai assert style TDD phrasing [here](http://chaijs.com/api/assert/)).
 3. Link to the src and test files in `test.html`.
-4. Run the tests with `grunt test`.
+4. Run the tests with `npm run grunt`.

+## Building and testing the Reference Docs & Examples

+This will build the p5.js library, generate the documentation files, run a web server, and open a browser to the main documentation page.

+    ````
+    npm run docs:dev
+    ````

 ## Running tests in the browser
 Sometimes it is useful to run tests in browser especially when trying to debug test failures.
 To run the tests in the browser:

-1. Run the connect server. ```grunt connect -keepalive```
+1. Run the connect server. ```npm run grunt connect -keepalive```
 2. Open test/test.html in your favourite web browser.

 # Master branch development

 1. Fork p5.js
+2. Create a feature branch: `git checkout -b my_branch`
-2. Make local changes
+3. Make local changes
-3. Commit and push changes
+4. Commit and push changes.
+When you first attempt to push your feature branch, `git` will give you instructions on how to have your local branch track a similarly-named one on Github.
-4. Submit a PR against the `p5.js/master` branch
+5. Submit a PR against the `p5.js/master` branch
+6. checkout the master branch: `git checkout master`

+## Bringing your master branch up-to-date

+1. Make sure you have no uncommitted changes, or any additional commits in your master branch.
+The following commands will discard any changes you have made.
+2. `git checkout master`
+3. `git fetch`
+4. `git reset --hard upstream/master`
+5. `git push -f`

 # Repositories